jcgr5/Go_Channels/README.md

-# Go_land
+# Go_Channels
-Personal projects made in the GO languaje
+Personal exercises made in the GO languaje using channels.